Mathematics assessment - the use of computer technology as part of special access arrangements

 4. Must not give the candidate access to other applications such as a calculator (where prohibited in the examination), spreadsheets etc.

 J560 GCSE (9-1) Mathematics Foundation paper 2 and Higher paper 5 are non-calculator.
-Legacy GCE Core 1, final resit assessment summer 2019 (OCR Mathematics 4721 and MEI Mathematics 4751) is also non-calculator.
 All other assessment papers permit calculators (with no distinction between scientific or graphical calculators, see section 10 of ICE).

 For non-calculator papers, any computer technology must be set up so that inbuilt calculators cannot be accessed.

-Other graph-drawing software (e.g. Autograph, Omnigraph, Geogebra, Desmos) is permissible where a graphical calculator would be normally used, but its use must be strictly limited to imitating functionality available on a calculator permitted under JCQ regulations (see section 10 of ICE).
+Other graph-drawing software (such as Autograph, Omnigraph, Geogebra, Desmos) is permissible where a graphical calculator would be normally used, but its use must be strictly limited to imitating functionality available on a calculator permitted under JCQ regulations (see section 10 of ICE).
 The invigilator will need to be familiar with the proposed software and permitted calculator functionality.
+Contact the platform provider directly for technical support (for Desmos, email assessments@desmos.com).

 5. Must not be used on the candidate’s behalf by a third party unless the candidate has permission to use a scribe.

-The JCQ Access Arrangements and Reasonable Adjustments 2018-2019 (AA) does permit the candidate to have a scribe and/or a practical assistant.
-In mathematics this may be to perform drawing activities, but could also refer to data entry into a calculator.
+The ARAA does permit the candidate to have a scribe and/or a practical assistant.
+In maths this may be to perform drawing activities, but could also refer to entering data into a calculator.
 The use of a word processor and computer displayed calculator (on two screens if appropriate) would allow a candidate to see clearly all the work done by a scribe and/or practical assistant.
-Where a scribe is used to hand write the responses then an electronic visualizer may help candidates see the written responses clearly.
+Where a scribe is used to hand write the responses then an electronic visualiser may help candidates see the written responses clearly.

-If you have questions then submit your comments below, you can also sign up to subject updates and receive up-to-date email information about resources and support and follow us on Twitter @OCR_Maths.
+You can also sign up for email updates to receive information about resources and support, or follow us on X @OCR_Maths.

 About the author